 “Don’t forget that you’ll need a manual can opener if the power goes out, too,” Keating says.

 PB&J gets old after a while.
-Claudia Gallo, a member of CR’s food-testing team and a professional chef, has some interesting and healthy ways to combine the foods you’ve stocked up on, no cooking required.
+Try these interesting and healthy ways to combine the foods you may have on hand, no cooking required.

 Chunky gazpacho.
 Combine a can of diced tomatoes with the juice, chopped onion, chopped cucumber, a little Tabasco sauce or cayenne pepper, and a dash of salt and pepper.
 You can also add chopped red or green peppers if you have them.
 Drizzle with olive oil and top with fresh parsley or cilantro if you have it.
 To make this a heartier dish, add a can of chickpeas (drained).